 Bus from Siem Reap to Phnom Penh (6-7 hours) – $6 ($1/hour of travel is typical in Cambodia)

 Dorm bed in Siem Reap – from $3/night

 Cheap double or twin room with fan – from $4/night

 Entrance to Killing Fields or Museums in Phnom Penh – $2

 Compare this to the cost of travel in Laos, which is comparable in many respects.

 Currency – Cambodian Riel & US Dollar

-The US Dollar is widely used in Cambodia to the point that chances are you will pay for most things including hostels and meals in Dollars and certainly most tourist/traveller orientated businesses quote prices in dollars rather than riels.
-It is common to pay in dollars and receive change in riels, which are used for buying smaller items.
+The US Dollar is widely used in Cambodia.
+Travellers normally pay for most things including hostels and meals in Dollars and most tourist/traveller orientated businesses quote prices in dollars rather than riels.
+It is common to pay in dollars and receive change in riels, which you can use for buying smaller items.